-- Information for K-12 Schools by CampusERC provides resources and addresses laws and regulations on numerous schools topics.
+- K-12 Schools by CampusERC provides resources and addresses laws and regulations on numerous schools topics.

 State and Local Entities

-- Chemical Management in Schools is addressed by the Colorado Department of Public Health and Environment, including guidance on self-certification for school laboratories, inventory procedures, lists of common chemical hazards and prohibited or restricted chemicals, and more.
+- Colorado - Chemical Management in Schools by the Colorado Department of Public Health and Environment includes guidance on self-certification for school laboratories, inventory procedures, lists of common chemical hazards and prohibited or restricted chemicals, and more.

-- Maryland's Science Safety Manual addresses safe management, handling and disposal of chemicals.
+- Maryland - Science Safety Manual addresses safe management, handling and disposal of chemicals.
 The manual was a joint effort between the Maryland Science Supervisors Association and the state’s Department of Education.

-- Pollution Prevention in Schools Project by the New Hampshire Department of Environmental Services helps schools properly manage chemicals and links to fact sheets on topics such as laboratory chemical management and guidance on eliminating mercury from schools.
+- New Hampshire - Pollution Prevention in Schools by the New Hampshire Department of Environmental Services helps schools properly manage chemicals and links to fact sheets on topics such as laboratory chemical management and guidance on eliminating mercury from schools.

 - Northeast Waste Management Officials Association - Mercury Assessment Checklist for Schools by NWMOAhelps to identify and locate mercury-containing products and equipment; these are generally found in the following areas: science labs, facilities, medical offices, and home economics and art classrooms.